Amigo and other guarantor loans are very expensive and the lender often doesn’t check properly that you can afford the loan repayments.

 You should have been asked about your income and your expenses, including rent/mortgage, council tax, utilities, food, transport, clothes, your other debts and everything else you spend money on.

 Guarantor loans are large financial commitments.
 I would expect a lender to have asked for evidence of your income, such as payslips or bank statements and to have checked your credit record to see what other debts you had.

 If you could only manage to make the loan repayments by borrowing elsewhere or getting behind with bills, then the loan was not affordable for you.
 You may have managed to repay the whole loan with difficulty because you didn’t want your guarantor to be affected – just making the payments doesn’t prove the loan was affordable!

-- They may only have run a quick check on you because there was a guarantor if you got into difficulty.
+- They may only have run a quick check on you because there was a guarantor.
 This isn’t right – it doesn’t matter how well off your guarantor is, the loan had to be affordable for you!

 - You may have given answers to questions about your expenditure that were too low, either because you were guessing or because you really wanted the loan and you said what you thought they wanted to hear.
-If the figures looked very low the lender should have checked further – you really only spend £40 a week on food for you and the two children?
+If the figures looked too low the lender should have checked further – you really only spend £40 a week on food for you and the two children?
 No transport costs at all?
 Never buy any clothes?
 If you have disability benefits, do you not have any extra expenses because of these?
 If you have children, think about uniform costs, pocket money etc

 - You may not have mentioned some of your other debts – if what you told the lender didn’t match with what they could see on your credit record, again they should have double checked this.

 - Were there a lot of recent applications for credit or recent debt problems on your credit record?
-Guarantor loans aren’t aimed at people with good credit scores, but the lender should still have taken account of recent new problems.
+Guarantor loans are aimed at people with bad credit scores, but the lender should still have taken account of recent new problems.

 What would a “fair solution” be?